 One has to make a number of considerations, before replacing or repairing a spotting scope.
-After following some simple steps, you will be able to make a clear decision on whether to replace or repair your spotting scope.
+After following some simple steps, you will be able to make a clear decision on whether to replace or repair your spotting scope for target shooting.

 The parts of a spotting scope